Lee M. Fratantuono

 At Ohio Wesleyan, Fratantuono teaches courses in Greek and Latin language and literature at all levels, in particular his signature four-course sequence on the history and literature of ancient Greece and Rome: Archaic and Classical Greece; Alexander the Great; The Roman Republic; and the Roman Empire.
 He regularly offers a mythology class that focuses on the classical hero and heroine in the Trojan cycle, with readings from the Iliad, Odyssey, Aeneid, and (occasionally) the Ovidian Metamorphoses and Sophoclean tragedy.
 Fratantuono has also offered occasional directed readings and independent studies in Old Norse and Old French, and in the films of Ingmar Bergman and Eric Rohmer.

-Fratantuono also serves as academic adviser to the Delta Upsilon chapter of the Delta Delta Delta sorority together with Professor Dan Vogt of the Chemistry Department.
-He hosts a weekly student film group that specializes in art house cinema.
-He is adviser to the Classics Club and the Wesleyan chapter of the Classics National Honor Society (Eta Sigma Phi).
-He also advises the Equestrian Club.
-Fratantuono also sponsors a yearly series of guest lectures by leading classicists from here and abroad.
-He has taken students on study abroad to France, Monaco, and Italy.
+Fratantuono also serves as an academic adviser to the Alpha Rho chapter of Delta Gamma, and to the Delta Upsilon chapter of Delta Delta Delta.
+He is adviser to the Classics Club and the Ohio Wesleyan chapter of the Classics National Honor Society (Eta Sigma Phi).
+Fratantuono sponsors a yearly series of guest lectures by leading classicists from here and abroad.
+He has taken students on study abroad to France, Monaco, and Italy, and has led alumni/-ae tours of classical sites in Greece; the former Yugoslavia (especially Serbia); Albania; Bulgaria; Romania; Cyprus; Malta; Morocco and Tunisia; as well as in Britain and Iberia.

 Besides his Ohio Wesleyan duties, Fratantuono is a philatelist and numismatist who specializes in the postage stamps and coinage of the Principality of Monaco.
-He regularly appraises collections of monégasque stamps and coins, and consults collectors and investors.
-Beyond Provence-Alpes Côte d’Azur, his preferred vacation destinations include Aroostook County, Maine; Bennington, Vermont; St. Pierre et Miquelon; Rennes and St.-Malo, Brittany, Sweden, and Finland.
+He regularly appraises collections of monégasque stamps and coins, and serves as a consultant to collectors and investors.

 Areas of Interest / Expertise